Dedicated Employment Lawyer Answers Frequently Asked Questions about California Labor and Employment Law

 Q. What rights do I have as an at-will employee?

 A. At-will employment means that you can be fired at any time and the employer doesn’t have to give you a reason for the discharge (likewise, you can quit at any time without giving your employer a reason).
 However, you still have important employment rights, even as an at-will employee.
 For instance, you are entitled to be paid at least the minimum wage as well as overtime when applicable.
 And you have the right to be free from unlawful discrimination and wrongful discharge.
-If you think you may have been wrongfully terminated, contact Dreger Law PC for an evaluation of your case.
+If you think you may have been wrongfully terminated, contact Mr. Dreger for an evaluation of your case.
 You may not even be an at-will employee, depending on the facts surrounding your employment.

 Q. How do I report an unsafe condition at work?